PriyankaMore/TicketBookingAlgorithm/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## RESTful web services

-* These rest services if tested through browser, then the image representation of seating arrangement can be seen
+* These rest services if tested through curl on terminal window show the image representation of seating arrangement.

 * Build the venue by providing number of rows and number of columns